Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 That displays as the following.

-Next, i'm going to hit Window and open the Palette Editor or you can use the hotkey of Ctrl + P.
+Next, I'm going to hit Window and open the Palette Editor or you can use the hotkey of Ctrl + P.

 At the bottom is a preview.
 The other curves are Hue, Saturation and Value.